 As described, Hpa-An didn’t welcome as the most beautiful town but we enjoyed our stay a lot.
-Beside the small heart of the town, in that you just find an old clock tower, a couple of Warungs, Cafés and few ATM’s, there is not much to see.
+Besides the small heart of the town, in that you just find an old clock tower, a couple of Warungs, Cafés and few ATM’s, there is not much to see.
 But the area around is insane, promised!
 We explored our neighborhood with a scooter and got to know Myanmar from its authentic side with beautiful nature and lovely locals.

 With over 1,000 Buddha statues the Lumbini Garden is a small attraction.
 Don’t expect a real “garden” but more a park that is also the gate to our absolute favorite – Mount Zwegabin.
 Here you can combine a visit and take a couple of great pictures.

 The mount Zwegabin (sometime also written “Zwekabin”) was our personal favorite during our trip through Myanmar.
 To the parking area (which is located in the Lumbini Gardens) you roughly drive 25-30 minutes from the city center of Hpa-An.

 Ideally you start the ascent in the dark to witness a sunrise on the summit in 2.500 ft.
 Who could imagine a more beautiful sunrise?